 The painting which caught my eye, Femme Faisant Du Crochet, was painted around 1908.

-You can see a strong similarity in style between the two paintings - both young women in silent contemplation as they go about their craft - both dominate the picture plane.
+You can see a strong similarity in style between this painting and Cossington Smith's The Sock Knitter.
+Both young women are in silent contemplation as they go about their craft - both dominate the picture plane.
 Both paintings are Post Impressionist - Cousturier's being more in style of Paul Signac and Henri-Edmond Cross with her use of Divisionist brush strokes and Cossington Smith's being more in the style of van Gogh, with her use of broader choppy brushstrokes to delineate form.
 (You can see how she has used a similar technique in her self portrait painted a year later.)